So, you have your products listed on an online marketplace or maybe you’re still trying to figure out what to sell on Amazon.

 Without this crucial information, you’ll be working blind.

 When you know the best keywords, you’ll be able to pick products that are popular.
 You’ll also figure out the best words to use to optimize your product listings or affiliate blog posts.
 Put this information to work whenever you have new product ideas.
 It’ll help you have a chance against your competitors.

 Using these tools will help you find relevant keywords to use when selling products on Amazon or engaging in Amazon affiliate marketing.
 Using keywords with your product descriptions and ads will draw customers in and ensure your products will fly out of your Amazon store.

-Sellzone is an Amazon keyword search tool brought to you by digital marketing industry leader SEMrush.
-It started years ago as a tool for creating split tests on your Amazon product listings.
+Sellzone is a powerful toolkit for Amazon sellers brought to you by digital marketing industry leader Semrush.
+It started one year ago as a tool for creating split tests on your Amazon product listings.
 It has since grown into a full toolbox dedicated to helping Amazon sellers make the most of their time and budget.

 If you’ve ever used the Semrush Keyword Magic tool, you’ll notice similar technology here.
 The difference is the primary focus is on Amazon’s search results and product listings.
 The keyword tool pulls up top keywords and helps you find high volume, low competition terms, with search volume data backed by Semrush.

 You’ll start with a search term relevant to your product, known as your seed keyword.
 You can use smart filters to generate keyword phrases specific to your product.
 The tool includes not only the most popular keywords, but filters allow you to access a list of long-tail keywords by phrase, broad, exact or related match.
 Filters also make it easy to exclude any irrelevant words and phrases.
 From there, you’ll be able to find the easy wins to optimize your listings around.
 You can export the list of keywords and phrases to further improve your product listing.